PenguinFX/Gadget-Miner/README.md

 Static analysis tools often miss critical gadget chains because they cannot understand some of Java's dynamic features. `Gadget-Miner` makes core improvements in the following areas:

-- **`transient` Field Analysis**: Static analysis tools typically ignore `transient` fields, causing taint analysis to break when developers restore these fields via a custom `readObject` method. `Gadget-Miner` can intelligently identify such cases and allow taints to propagate through these seemingly "non-serialized" fields.
+- **`transient` Field**: Static analysis tools typically ignore `transient` fields, causing taint analysis to break when developers restore these fields via a custom `readObject` method. `Gadget-Miner` can intelligently identify such cases and allow taints to propagate through these seemingly "non-serialized" fields.

-- **In-depth Analysis of Dynamic Proxies (InvocationHandler)**: `InvocationHandler` plays a central role in complex exploit chains like those in Commons-Collections. `Gadget-Miner` no longer treats it merely as a source but performs deep modeling from three perspectives: **optimizing taint propagation**, **enhancing sources**, and **adding new sinks**.
+- **Dynamic Proxies (InvocationHandler)**: `InvocationHandler` plays a central role in complex exploit chains like those in Commons-Collections. `Gadget-Miner` no longer treats it merely as a source but performs deep modeling from three perspectives: **optimizing taint propagation**, **enhancing sources**, and **adding new sinks**.

 ### 2\.
 Expanded Sink Collection 😄